joerivanveen/wp-reading-progress/readme.txt

 2. Example of the reading progress bar on my photography blog

 == Changelog ==

+1.2.1: added option to start bar at 0%, slightly optimized progress function

 1.2.0: improved behaviour upon resize of the window